 - (1) Finds this action is exempt from provisions of the California Environmental Quality Act, Public Resources Code section 21000 et seq.
 (CEQA) as "information collection" under Section 15306 of the State CEQA Guidelines and based on the determination that this action does not have the potential for causing a significant effect on the environment (Section 15061(b)(3)).
-Sections 15303 and 15319 of the State CEQA Guidelines; - (2) Has considered all factors required to be considered by Government Code Section 56425(e) and 56430 and hereby adopts such determinations as set forth in the Public Review Draft of the Sphere of Influence Update and Municipal Service Review with said determinations being incorporated by reference herein as though set forth in full; - (3) Adopts the Service Review Determinations, as shown on Exhibit M; - (4) Adopts the Sphere of Influence Determinations, as shown on Exhibit N; - (5) Adopts the 2023 Municipal Service Reviews for all 23 Special Districts and Cities providing Transportation, Parking, Street Sweeping & Beautification, Lighting, Transit, and Airport Services in Santa Barbara County; - (6) Adopts the updates to the Spheres of Influence (Exhibit A thru L), for the Goleta West Sanitary District, Cuyama Community Services District, Mission Hills Community Services District, Santa Ynez Community Services District, Santa Rita Hills Community Services District, Guadalupe Lighting District, Mission Canyon Lighting District, North County Lighting District, County Service Area 31, County Service Area 41, Santa Maria Public Airport District, and Santa Barbara Metropolitan Transit Districts; - (7) Reaffirms the current Spheres of Influence of the Goleta West Sanitary District, Cuyama Community Services District, Mission Hills Community Services District, Guadalupe Lighting District, Mission Canyon Lighting District, North County Lighting District, County Service Area 31, County Service Area 41, Santa Maria Public Airport District, and Santa Barbara Metropolitan Transit Districts, as shown on Exhibits A, B, C, F, G, H, I, J, K, L and; - (8) Amends the Spheres of Influence of the Santa Ynez Community Services District to include Study Area #3 from Water, Wastewater MSR for Janin Acres and Western Santa Ynez areas, and Study Area #1 for the Santa Rita Hills Community Services District to include the MOA Road easement area not currently within the boundaries of the agencies, as shown on Exhibit D & E.
+Sections 15303 and 15319 of the State CEQA Guidelines: - (2) Has considered all factors required to be considered by Government Code Section 56425(e) and 56430 and hereby adopts such determinations as set forth in the Public Review Draft of the Sphere of Influence Update and Municipal Service Review with said determinations being incorporated by reference herein as though set forth in full: - (3) Adopts the Service Review Determinations, as shown on Exhibit L; - (4) Adopts the Sphere of Influence Determinations, as shown on Exhibit M; - (5) Adopts the 2023 Municipal Service Reviews for all 23 Special Districts and Cities providing Transportation, Parking, Street Sweeping & Beautification, Lighting, Transit, and Airport Services in Santa Barbara County; - (6) Adopts the updates to the Spheres of Influence (Exhibit A thru L), for the Goleta West Sanitary District, Cuyama Community Services District, Mission Hills Community Services District, Santa Ynez Community Services District, Santa Rita Hills Community Services District, Guadalupe Lighting District, Mission Canyon Lighting District, North County Lighting District, County Service Area 31, County Service Area 41, Santa Maria Public Airport District, and Santa Barbara Metropolitan Transit Districts; - (7) Reaffirms the current Spheres of Influence of the Goleta West Sanitary District, Cuyama Community Services District, Mission Hills Community Services District, Guadalupe Lighting District, Mission Canyon Lighting District, North County Lighting District, County Service Area 31, County Service Area 41, Santa Maria Public Airport District, and Santa Barbara Metropolitan Transit Districts, as shown on Exhibits A, B, C, E, F, G, H, I, J, K and; - (8) Amends the Sphere of Influence of the Santa Ynez Community Services District to include Study Area #3 from Water, Wastewater MSR for Janin Acres and Western Santa Ynez areas not currently within the boundary of the agency, as shown on Exhibit D.